 List here all donations and inheritances received.
 The sub-form is easy enough to navigate.

 The guidelines mention that declaring gifts is a separate process from the regular tax declaration.
 You must declare gifts within three months of reception.
 Gifts from spouses, partners, descendants and other occasional under CHF 5,000 are exempt.
 Hopefully one of the exemptions applies to you.
-If it doesn’t, this is the form to declare gifts.
-You have to send it to the Cantonal Tax Office Zurich.
-The address is Bändliweg 21, Postfach, 8090 Zürich.
+If it doesn’t, you have to follow the guidelines detailed here.

 Arranged inheritance advancements